macie/hreld/README.md

 - text files inside directories
 - `/rdb` family:
     - [NoSQL](http://www.strozzi.it/cgi-bin/CSA/tw7/I/en_US/NoSQL/Documentation%20Index) - with indexes; without row locking.
 Implemented in AWK.
-    - [Fsdb](https://www.isi.edu/~johnh/SOFTWARE/FSDB/index.html) - with rich collection of statistic functions; without indexes and locking.
+    - [Fsdb](https://www.isi.edu/~johnh/SOFTWARE/FSDB/index.html) - with a rich collection of statistic functions; without indexes and locking.
 Implemented in Perl.

-As any data can be presented in a structured (key-value/tabular) form, you can process any kind of files with simple filters and transformations.
+As any data can be presented in a structured (key-value/tabular) form, you can process any kind of file with simple filters and transformations.
 The most advanced active projects, that I am aware of are:
-- [Nushell](https://www.nushell.sh/) (CLI) - gets tabular representation of a file (content or metadata) and pass them through UNIX-like piplined filters;
+- [Nushell](https://www.nushell.sh/) (CLI) - gets tabular representation of a file (content or metadata) and passes them through UNIX-like pipelined filters;
 - [Glamorous Toolkit](https://gtoolkit.com/) (GUI) - targeting data exploration.
-You can bind actions to elemements of graphic representation.
+You can bind actions to elements of graphic representation.
 Data processing is easy thanks to well-thought-out methods from [Pharo collections](https://books.pharo.org/pharo-by-example9/pdf/2022-03-26-index.pdf#chapter.14).